 Universal Translation Services

-It might be tough to discover trustworthy Russian subtitles translation services, especially if you need certifying Russian to English subtitles translator.
+Discovering trustworthy Russian subtitles translation services might be tough, especially if you need a certifying Russian to English subtitles translator.
 Although Russian is not one of the most commonly requested languages for translation projects in the United States, some seek it, where Universal Translation Services can assist.
-Universal Translation Services offers a wide range of services when it comes to video subtitles translations.
-Universal Translation Services offer straight-through translation, which means that you can send them your screenplay, and they will translate it into the Russian language.
+Universal Translation Services offers a wide range of services regarding video subtitle translations.
+Universal Translation Services offers straight-through translation, meaning you can send them your screenplay, and they will translate it into Russian.

-Universal Translation Services support more than 120 languages.
-So, if you need your subtitle in a specific language, they are likely to help.
+Universal Translation Services supports more than 120 languages.
+So, if you need your subtitles in a specific language, they will likely help.
 Thousands of films have benefited from their translation services.
 There are some critical films on this list.
 They also support documentaries and independent films.
 Some of our clients went on to win awards from various award-giving organizations worldwide.

 FAQs

 Subtitling a movie costs roughly $7 per minute on average.
 At this rate, a 90-minute feature film will cost approximately $630.
-Before you set a budget for your film’s subtitling, make sure you’ve considered all of your needs and come up with a plan that works best for your budget.
+Before you set a budget for your film’s subtitling, make sure you’ve considered your needs and devise a plan that works best for your budget.

 Subtitle translation costs on average $11–$9 per minute, depending on the language and amount of service requested.